 With the help of an E-2 visa lawyer, an E2 visa applicant must ensure that the business qualifies by law and complies with all the requirements of an E2 visa.
 The consular officer may supply the applicant with special forms to determine if they qualify.
 The applicant should expect the consular officer to request additional documents and to make an eligibility determination for an E2 visa, but having a skilled immigration lawyer by your side can make this process easier.

-Contact an E2 Visa Lawyer Near Me
+Contact an E2 Visa Attorney Today

 If you are considering beginning your business journey in the U.S. with an E2 visa, hiring an experienced immigration lawyer is essential.
 As your immigration lawyers, Path Law Group is here to listen to your story, guide you through your options, and help you bring your goals to life.